20 Indoor Plants That Help in Sleeping | Sleep Inducing Plants

 Botanical Name- Bromeliaceae

 Besides a gorgeous indoor plant, bromeliad releases oxygen at night, making it an excellent sleep-inducing plant.
-It’s one of the most amazing indoor plants that help in sleeping.
+Plus, it’s an excellent specimen to spruce up your home decor.

 17. Chinese Evergreen